Azure/azure-osconfig/docs/modules.md

 - Declarative style: the model describes the desired state (what), the platform decides how to get there.
 - Procedural style: the model relies on programmatic step-by-step negotiation of what and how.

 For PnP, the Twins start empty and gradually get filled in with content (desired, from the remote operator and reported, from the device).
-When the OSConfig starts, it receives the full desired Twin and dispatches that to Modules.
+When the OSConfig starts, it receives the full desired Twin and dispatches that to modules.
 From there on, incremental changes of the desired Twin are communicated to OSConfig (and the Modules), one (possibly partial, just the changed settings) object at a time.
-In the opposite direction, OSConfig periodically updates the reported Twin with one MIM object at a time, reading from the Modules.
+In the opposite direction, OSConfig periodically updates the reported Twin with one MIM object at a time, reading from the modules.
 Modules can also have their own MIM-specified actions to request the update of a reported MIM object (example: RefreshCommandStatus Action for CommandRunner.CommandArguments to update CommandRunner.CommandStatus for a particular command).

 ### 3.1.1.
 MIM Components